doctrine/DoctrineORMModule/docs/EXTRAS_ORM.md

 way, each database type can only map to exactly one Doctrine mapping type.

 ## Doctrine Paginator Adapter
-You can use DoctrinePaginator to lazy-loading your datas.
+You can use DoctrinePaginator to lazy-loading your data.
 You can use it like this in your Repository class

 ```php
 <?php